Friday, August 29, 2014

 A decent map will help with your explorations.

-While you are at the office purchasing your map you might want to make a quick stop at Barlito's @ Marina Paraiso for a coffee and one of Brad's almost-world-famous Cinnamon Buns.
+While you are at the office purchasing your map, you might want to make a quick stop at Barlito's @ Marina Paraiso for a coffee and one of Brad's almost-world-famous Cinnamon Buns.
 Yum!
 Raisins, cinnamon, icing – three of our favourite food groups!

 Okay, got your supplies?
 Camera?
 Bottled water?
 Then let's go.

-Head south along Rueda Medina, until you see the naval housing complex on the left side of the road.
+Head south along Rueda Medina until you see the naval housing complex on the left side of the road.

-It is painted bright orange with a tall white perimeter fence, and a guard at the gate.
+It is painted bright orange with a tall white perimeter fence and a guard at the gate.
 Turn left at the next street and slowly weave your way up and down the short blocks of the Caridad del Cobra and Canotal neighbourhoods.

-Located between the Salinas Grande (a land-locked salty lake) and the perimeter road this is a quiet residential area.
+Located between the Salinas Grande (a landlocked salty lake) and the perimeter road, this is a quiet residential area.

 Please be respectful and keep a sharp eye out for kids, cats and dogs playing in the roadway.

-A number of the roads will dead-end at the salinas or turn into pedestrian pathways necessitating turning around and retracing your route to the next through-street.
+A number of the roads will dead-end at the salinas or turn into pedestrian pathways, necessitating turning around and retracing your route to the next through street.

 Many of the houses in these two neighbourhoods are painted in eye-catching colour combinations of pink, purple, green, yellow, turquoise, or orange.

 Most of the really colourful houses seem to be on the streets with bird names; streets named Flamenco, Fragata, Garza Azul, Garza Blanca, Cormoran, and Aquila.
 I also discovered a few on Manglero (Raccoon Street).
-Unfortunately not all the streets have visible signage.
-Time + sea salt = disintegration of everything metal.

 Don't assume you will always find a name for the road you are driving on.
 Our road-trip theory has always been: if you don't know where you are headed, you can't get lost.
 Just enjoy the experience.